The Great Waka Ama Race

 The Novice Race

 Perfect for Waka Ama beginners.
-Race in a 12-person waka with a steerer provided.
-Teams may have up to 11 team members, with a maximum of three non-University of Auckland students or staff permitted.
-You must register as a team, not individually.
+Teams raced in a 12-person waka with a steerer provided.
+Teams had up to 11 team members, with a maximum of three non-University of Auckland students or staff permitted.

 The Great Race

-Race in a six-person waka as part of a faculty-based team.
-Each team may have up to 12 members, with no more than two staff included.
+Competitors raced in a six-person waka as part of a faculty or association-based team.
+Each team were permitted to have up to 12 members, with no more than two staff included.

 About Waka Ama